The 6 players Man Utd signed along with Luke Shaw & how they fared

 The David Moyes experiment had failed and United were facing a season outside of Europe for the first time since 1989-1990.
 The rebuild of Sir Alex Ferguson’s last title-winning squad couldn’t be delayed any longer.
 The summer of 2014 was therefore a busy time for Van Gaal and the United board.

-Luke Shaw was one of those signings and it’s been a bumpy ride over the years, especially under Van Gaal’s successor Jose Mourinho, but the England international has developed into one of the Premier League’s very best left-backs.
+Luke Shaw was one of those signings and it’s been a bumpy ride over the years, especially under Van Gaal’s successor Jose Mourinho, but the England international has developed into an important player at Old Trafford and at his best is up there with the Premier League’s best left-backs.

 Herrera was Van Gaal’s first signing, joining from Athletic Bilbao a year after he was supposed to.